 Notice how meds is tip number 5?

 That’s because I think we should be using other strategies first before reaching for the PRN medication.

 Ease up on the alcohol.
 It’s a tricky situation because sometimes alcohol helps us to relax and not feel so anxious, but it can also interact with medications AND cause a massive downer the next day.
 If you experience depression, then alcohol really isn’t a good idea, because the consequences the next day will be a lower mood than before you had a drink.

 Having said that, if you’re of legal drinking age, you get to decide what you drink.
 If you want to have an alcoholic beverage or two, that’s fine.
 If you want to have 5+ drinks, that’s OK, but don’t expect much sympathy from those around you the next day.

-You are free to choose how bad your hangover will be the next day, and just remember, alcohol + fatigue + pain + anxiety + depression + medication = a disgusting Dec 26th, and probably Dec 27th.
+Just remember, you are free to choose how bad your hangover will be the next day, and just remember, alcohol + fatigue + pain + anxiety + depression + medication = potentially a disgusting Dec 26th, and probably Dec 27th, too.

-Now some of these strategies (e.g. having a safe person) are not recommended for day-to-day management of anxiety.
+Now, some of these strategies (e.g. having a safe person) are not recommended for day-to-day management of anxiety.
 Having a safe person at the event is actually a “safety behaviour” that is not helpful in learning to challenge anxiety.
-However, if a safe person is what you feel you need, in order to do Christmas Day without that safe-person, you would need to have been working on exposure tasks for months beforehand (there is currently 4 days until Christmas).
-If you are interested in learning more about this concept of safety behaviours, go here.
-Ideally, you would work through anxiety & plan exposure exercises with a therapist.

 So, which of these skills are you going to be using come Christmas Day?
 Got some more to share?
 We would love to hear them if they are helpful, hopeful & healthy!